-While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.
+While this blog post about starting a blog is called How to start a travel blog, it also applies to other niches of blogging.

-If you want to start a fashion blog, a lifestyle blog, a food blog, beauty blog, photography blog, or any other form of blog, these 13 steps apply to you too.
-Simply exchange the world ‘travel’ for your desired topic.
+If you want to start a fashion blog, a lifestyle blog, a food blog, a beauty blog, a photography blog, or any other form of blog, these 13 steps apply to you too.
+Simply exchange the word ‘travel’ for your desired topic.

 It’s the same with any kind of online business.
 It takes some time until you see results, but it’s so worth it, if you really want to, and are passionate about travel blogging (and making money with it).